manuito/robot-small/README.md

 For the RGB Band, a resistance is recommanded to lower the power of input.
 As it is provided by a level shifter (so power is high), it is good to add one.
 Adafruit recommands a ~ 400 ohms resistance.

+### Noise reduction in motors.

+I added 2 ceramic capacitor between V+/V- of motors.
+See [this good article from Pololu site](https://www.pololu.com/docs/0J15/9)

 ### Front

 In front of the robot : the 8 NeoPixel band + a power switch.
 A status led is also hidden behind one hole in brick.
+RGBBand + status led are Fixed through a band of protoboard and then fixed with 2 screws.
+The power switch is glued to robot base.

 ![Front](docs/front.png?raw=true "Front")